 Much like the previous challenge, the best way to protect yourself from this is to develop a protocol to protect data integrity.
 Ensure that only relevant users have control over data management to avoid the mixing of data.

 If the data is corrupted, then the reports that build on that will also be affected.
-If all of your users that crunch numbers have the ability to input data and compile reports, then we will have potentially hundreds of reports — inevitably, some that are incomplete and others that are irrelevant.
+If all of your users that crunch numbers can input data and compile reports, then we will have potentially hundreds of reports — inevitably, some that are incomplete and others that are irrelevant.
 This results in confusion and doubt around the integrity of your reports.

 Salesforce Commerce Cloud essentially has two costs: an upfront sum, which is typically around $150,000, as well as a percentage of your total sales (between 1-2%).
-A business that earns $1m in profit pays $20,000 at a rate of 2%.
+For example, a business that earns $1m in profit pays $20,000 at a rate of 2%.
 If profits are $100m, the platform gets $200,000.
-So as your sales increase, so does the actual amount you pay to Salesforce.
+So as your sales increase so does the actual amount you pay to Salesforce.